 The general rule is that your monthly apartment rent (excluding utilities) should not exceed 30% of your gross monthly income.
-So, to help you budget effectively, we created this handy rent calculator.
-Use the formulas in this rent calculator to come up with an effective plan to help you budget for your next Chicago apartment.
+So, to help you budget effectively, we created this handy apartment rent calculator.
+Use the formulas in this rent calculator to develop an effective plan to see how much to spend on rent for your next apartment.

 How Apartment Landlords Can Use Our Rent Calculator